Site design: Skeleton

 Recent literary collections include: Water, Earth, Air, Fire, and Picket Fences (Lamar University Press, 2014), Divining the Prime Meridian (Word Poetry, 2015);Interweavings: Creative Nonfiction (Shanti Arts, 2017);In Hubble's Shadow (Shanti Arts, 2017); Prisms, Particles, and Refractions (Finishing Line Press, 2017) was nominated for the 2017 Society of Midland Authors Award in Poetry;A Matter of Selection (Poetic Matrix Press, 2018);In the Measuring (Shanti Arts), 2018; Visits and Other Passages (Finishing Line Press, 2018) .

 Carol has founded, supports humane societies.
 She's received multiple Pushcart Prize nominations and appears in Contemporary Authors Online: Biography in Context.
 She serves as a judge, reader, reviewer and interviewer.
-She received a Lifetime Achievement Award from Marquis Who's Who.
+Carol Smallwood has been award the Marquis Lifetime Achievement Award for her work in writing, librarianship, and education. https://wwlifetimeachievement.com/2018/12/12/carol-smallwood